-GEID monitors for THMs and HAAs at five locations of the distribution system, representing beginning (Clearwell Outflow), middle (GEID Office) and far/end points (PRV #7 Inlet, Outlet and Ellison Well Domestic T/S) of the system.
-Ellison Well Domestic T/S was added as an end-of-line sample point upon completion of the Ellison Separation Project.
+GEID monitored for THMs and HAAs at five locations of the distribution system, adding a sixth in late-2024, representing beginning (Clearwell Outflow), middle (GEID Office) and far/end points (PRV #7 Inlet, Outlet, Ellison Well Domestic T/S and Dry Valley T/S) of the system.
+Dry Valley T/S was added as a result of a valve change which created a new end-of-line.